Dark Web Scan

 A dark web scan for business checks whether your company’s credentials or employee emails have been exposed on criminal marketplaces.
 Unlike consumer scanners that check a single personal email, a business dark web scan checks your entire domain and shows exposure across departments.
 The results tell you which accounts are compromised so your security team can reset passwords before attackers log in.

 Run our dark web scan with your company domain.
 You’ll see an instant results view showing exposed credentials and the breaches they came from.
-For continuous coverage, dark web monitoring delivers real-time alerts as new exposures appear, either as JSON webhooks into your SIEM or SOAR or as HTML email to your security team.
+For continuous coverage, dark web monitoring sends alerts as new exposures appear, either as JSON webhooks into your SIEM or SOAR, or as HTML email to your security team.

-You should scan for dark web exposure continuously, not just once.
+You should scan continuously, not just once.
 New stealer logs and combo lists appear daily on criminal marketplaces.
 A one-time scan shows your current exposure, but doesn’t protect against tomorrow’s breach.
-Continuous monitoring with real-time alerts lets you respond to new threats immediately.
+Continuous monitoring with webhook or email alerts lets you respond to new threats as they appear instead of running the scan repeatedly.
 This is why security teams use automated dark web monitoring platforms instead of periodic manual scans.